 The collection agency may simply get a spreadsheet with names, phone number, and amounts owed.
 According to most laws, unless a creditor can produce the original promissory note or loan agreements, the debt is considered as invalid and the creditor loses their right to collect on the debt.

 Note: This is my layman’s summary.
 Talk to a lawyer if you want the real-deal legal version what to do when you are being sued in court for a delinquent debt.

 When the creditor decides to sue a debtor, they are banking on a few things:

 - You won’t show up to court (80%-90% of people being sued don’t even bother showing up!)

 - You won’t know the magic words and therefore won’t use them to make them drop the case (and the debt claim) against you

-This works because most of the time, the creditor won’t have the paperwork!
-I actually have a friend whose second mortgage to the tune of $10,000 or so got cancelled because of this phenomenon.
+This works because most of the time, the creditor won’t have the original paperwork at their disposal!
+I actually have a friend whose second mortgage to the tune of $10,000 or so got canceled because of this phenomenon.
 It actually happens.